 Valuing a company using traditional valuation metrics is another demanding task they must do when pursuing an IPO.
 It is essential to look at the company's revenue growth, brand strength, and customer retention to estimate its profitability in the future.

 Beginners should know that getting their hands on an IPO can be difficult as most popular IPOs are often sold mainly to institutional and wholesale investors.
-You must have access to a full-service broker to access IPOs if they have an available allocation.

 15. Conclusion